Jean-Zombie/OpenAI-Usage-Monitor/README.md

 # OpenAI Usage Monitor

+**OpenAi now requires a session key for requests to the billing and usage endpoints, therefore this app as it is won’t work anymore!**

 A simple menu bar app for macOS to monitor your OpenAI API usage.
 The app shows the total usage cost for the current month and refreshes the information every minute.

 **Note**: This app is designed to work on macOS only.